There are now 3 possible online modes for units:

 Availability Location Mode Non-standard teaching period UWA (Perth) Face to face

-- Students are able to (1) describe the legal frameworks and institutional architecture relevant to space law; (2) describe the use and regulation of non-military satellites and drones, for environmental monitoring and law enforcement; (3) critically analyse legal issues, current developments and effectiveness of space law and the utilisation of satellite and drone technologies; (4) apply the law to hypothetical problem-solving exercises, and make persuasive legal arguments and counter arguments; (5) assess the effectiveness of the law with respect to outer space, satellite and drone technologies explored in this unit; and (6) argue for reform and/or further research in the areas of space law, and the utilisation of satellites and drones for environmental monitoring and law enforcement.
+- Students are able to (1) describe the legal frameworks and institutional architecture relevant to space and satellite law; (2) describe the use and regulation of space technologies for environmental monitoring and law enforcement; (3) critically analyse legal issues, current developments and effectiveness of space and satellite law; (4) apply the law to hypothetical problem-solving exercises, and make persuasive legal arguments and counter arguments; (5) assess the effectiveness of the law with respect to outer space, celestial bodies and satellites explored in this unit; and (6) develop coherent arguments for reform and/or further research in the areas of space and satellite law.

 - Unit Coordinator(s)